Loop Node

 loopBody (Right Handle, id:

-Triggered for each item in the array found atinputArrayPath
+Triggered for each item in the array found atinputArrayPath.

 Data: The individual item (optionally, index/context depending on implementation).loopEnd (Right Handle, id: